BSC-ES/providentia/docs/source/Plot-types-and-options.md

 ### Get the bias of the data (`_bias`)

-Alternatively the plots can be modified to show, rather than the absolute observational vs experiment values, the bias between these pairings.
+Alternatively the plots can be modified to show, rather than the absolute observational vs model values, the bias between these pairings.
 This is done by adding `_bias` to the base plot names, for example: `distribution_bias` or `periodic-Max_bias`.

 ![bias](uploads/bias.jpg)